Can You Be Fired or Laid Off?

 -

 Most employees work at will, which means their employers can lay them off or fire them at any time, for any reason that isn't illegal.
 An employer that's struggling financially is generally free to cut jobs as the circumstances dictate.
-But that doesn't mean every layoff is legal.
-Employees with contracts may be protected from certain kinds of layoffs.

 -